dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

  to fix the problems in (2).

-There's some simple skeleton code, but you're going to do all the work yourself, including getting the data sheets and anything else you need.
+There's some simple skeleton code, but you're going to do all the work yourself, including getting the datasheets and anything else you need.
 This process will foreshadow what you'll have to do when you write drivers for devices on your own (with the simplification that in this case we know its possible to get the needed information!).